Tachycardia: Sinus

 The body has several feedback mechanisms to maintain adequate blood flow and blood pressure.
 If blood pressure decreases, the heart beats faster in an attempt to raise it.
 This is called reflex tachycardia.
 This can happen in response to a decrease in blood volume (through dehydration or bleeding), or an unexpected change in blood flow.
 The most common cause of the latter is orthostatic hypotension (also called postural hypotension).
 Fever, hyperventilation, diarrhea and severe infections can also cause tachycardia, primarily due to increase in metabolic demands.

 Upon exertion, sinus tachycardia can also be seen in some inborn errors of metabolism that result in metabolic myopathies, such as McArdle's disease (GSD-V).
 Metabolic myopathies interfere with the muscle's ability to create energy.
 This energy shortage in muscle cells causes an inappropriate rapid heart rate in response to exercise.
 The heart tries to compensate for the energy shortage by increasing heart rate to maximize delivery of oxygen and other blood borne fuels to the muscle cells.

 "In McArdle's, our heart rate tends to increase in what is called an 'inappropriate' response.
 That is, after the start of exercise it increases much more quickly than would be expected in someone unaffected by McArdle's."
 As skeletal muscle relies predominantly on glycogenolysis for the first few minutes as it transitions from rest to activity, as well as throughout high-intensity aerobic activity and all anaerobic activity, individuals with GSD-V experience during exercise: sinus tachycardia, tachypnea, muscle fatigue and pain, during the aforementioned activities and time frames.
-Those with GSD-V also experience "second wind," after approximately 6-10 minutes of light-moderate aerobic activity, such as walking without an incline, where the heart rate drops and symptoms of exercise intolerance improve.
+Those with GSD-V also experience "second wind", after approximately 6–10 minutes of light-moderate aerobic activity, such as walking without an incline, where the heart rate drops and symptoms of exercise intolerance improve.

 An increase in sympathetic nervous system stimulation causes the heart rate to increase, both by the direct action of sympathetic nerve fibers on the heart and by causing the endocrine system to release hormones such as epinephrine (adrenaline), which have a similar effect.
 Increased sympathetic stimulation is usually due to physical or psychological stress.
 This is the basis for the so-called fight-or-flight response, but such stimulation can also be induced by stimulants such as ephedrine, amphetamines or cocaine.
 Certain endocrine disorders such as pheochromocytoma can also cause epinephrine release and can result in tachycardia independent of nervous system stimulation.
 Hyperthyroidism can also cause tachycardia.
 The upper limit of normal rate for sinus tachycardia is thought to be 220 bpm minus age.

 Inappropriate sinus tachycardia

-Inappropriate sinus tachycardia (IST) is a rare but benign type of cardiac arrhythmia that may be caused by a structural abnormality in the sinus node.
+Inappropriate sinus tachycardia (IST) is a diagnosis of exclusion, a rare but benign type of cardiac arrhythmia that may be caused by a structural abnormality in the sinus node.
 It can occur in seemingly healthy individuals with no history of cardiovascular disease.
 Other causes may include autonomic nervous system deficits, autoimmune response, or drug interactions.
-Although symptoms might be distressing, treatment is not generally needed.
+Although symptoms might be distressing, treatment is not generally seen by clinicians as needed.